 For example, if you are drawing a figure from direct observation.
 As well as measuring the proportions of the main aspects of the subject.
 Look at the spatial relationships between the various limbs.

-This method is sure to fire way to quickly establish the relationship between the different objects in your drawing.
+This method can quickly establish the relationship between the different objects in your drawing.

 Draw Caricatures Quickly